Daily Almanac for

 The site was permanently resettled by Jack Swilling and “Lord Darrell” Duppa about 1867.
 Because the city was founded on the ruins of the ancient civilization, it was named Phoenix after the legendary bird that could regenerate itself.
 The irrigation canals were restored for farming, and ranching and prospecting began in the surrounding area.
 The city quickly grew as an important trading center.
 Phoenix was incorporated as a city in 1881 and was made the territorial capital in 1889.
 It became the state capital when Arizona was admitted to the Union in 1912.

 Partly owing to its warm, dry climate, the city developed rapidly in the decades after World War II.
 Between 1950 and 1990 the population increased from 100,000 to 980,000.
-And Phoenix continues to be one of the fastest-growing cities in the U.S.; between 1990 and 2000, its population increased another 34%, to 1.3 million.
+Phoenix continued was one of the fastest-growing cities in the U.S. between 1990 and 2000 when its population increased another 34%, to 1.3 million.
+A more modest 9% increase brought its numbers to 1.44 million in 2010.

 Phoenix is a commercial and manufacturing center in an agricultural region.
 Major industries include government, agricultural products, aerospace technology, electronics, air-conditioning, leather goods, and Indian arts and crafts.
 Mining, timbering, and tourism also contribute to the economy.